score-json/json/TSF/trustable/statements/JLS-13.md

     Erikhu1: 1.0
 ---

-The S-Core methodologies are followed in score-json.
+The S-Core methodologies are followed in eclipse-score/inc_nlohmann_json.